richardgourley/django-wagtail-blog/README.md

-# django-wagtail-blog
+# Django Wagtail Blog

-An implementation of the Wagtail cms 'first site' documentation with Vue.js used for a blog search page and also a simple menu added to the home page.
+This is an implementation of the wagtail 'first website' guide on the Wagtail documentation, as a reference, with some added features.
+I've also added:
+1. A simple menu using page hierarchy to the 'home.html' template.
+2. A search form using VueJS.